 Part of Virgin Islands National Park, Trunk Bay is the most popular beach on St. John.
 The park's world-famous underwater snorkeling trail -- complete with interpretive signs -- begins here.
 You can also visit the Annaberg Sugar Plantation ruins during your day at the beach.
 With its white sand, bright blue waters, and verdant foliage, Trunk Bay is considered the most beautiful beach on St. John, despite the occasional crowds.

 06 of 06

 One of four public beaches on Hawksnest Bay, Gibney Beach is a quiet strip of sand fringed by palm trees.
 The beach has a bohemian reputation and an interesting history -- part of the beach was once owned by Robert Oppenheimer, known as the father of the atomic bomb.
-Today, it's mostly owned by the U.S. National Park service.
+Today, it's mostly owned by the U.S. National Park Service.
 This north shore hidden treasure is unmarked from the road, accessible only via a gravel path and on foot.
-There are a pair of tourist cottages that you can rent on the beach, too.
+There is a pair of tourist cottages that you can rent on the beach, too.